 The Express Entry system was created and designed to help skilled foreign workers who had been searching for ways to move to Canada.
 By simplifying the process and making it readily available online, the process has become more efficient and has helped to improve Canada’s economic growth.
 In order to apply you will need to qualify for one of the following programs which are managed by the Express Entry system:

 - Canada Experience Class.

-You will need to create an online profile, which will contain information such as your age, education and language abilities.
-Your profile will be entered into Express Entry draws, that usually takes place every two weeks, and then be ranked according to the Comprehensive Ranking System (CRS).
-This is a way in which Canada’ immigration system can find out which applications are best suited.
+You will need to create an online profile, which will contain information such as your age, education, and language abilities.
+Your profile will be entered into Express Entry draws, which usually takes place every two weeks, and then be ranked according to the Comprehensive Ranking System (CRS).
+This is a way in which Canada’s immigration system can find out which applications are best suited.
 Each draw will have a CRS cut-off score and if you are among those with a score equal to or higher than this CRS score, you will receive an ITA for permanent residence in Canada.